artikcloud/tutorial-java-deviceManagementLWM2MStarter/README.md

 ### <u>Setup:</u>

 - Clone this sample application if you haven't already and setup project in your favorite IDE.
 - Clone and build the [ARTIK Cloud Java SDK](https://github.com/artikcloud/artikcloud-java) and import the libraries into your project.
+For convenience, you can also [download the binary jar file](https://search.maven.org).
+Search for 'ARTIK Cloud', then download and import (jar-with-dependencies.jar) into your project.
 - Clone and build LWM2M client application (this sample uses the C client provided below).
 - Follow the <u>Overview</u> instructions provided below.